JanMiksovsky/momboard/README.md

 }
 ```

 5. Edit the names ("Alice", etc.).
 Get rid of any sections you don't want, or add new ones.
 (Only the 4 most recent of these will be shown at a time.)
+The names in parentheses will appear as general notes without a name beside them.
-6. Leave the "Public" option if you like (it makes testing easier), or turn it off to minimize the chance an outsider would be able to read your messages.
+6. Leave the "Public" option on if you like (it makes testing easier), or turn it off to minimize the chance an outsider would be able to read your messages.
 7. Click "Save".

 The page will update to show a "Get JSON" URL, which will look like: